Transforming the Experience-Based Brain (TEB)

 Allostatic load is a useful concept because it helps to explain why chronic stress is so harmful to our health.
 By understanding the physiological processes that underlie stress, we can begin to develop strategies for managing stress and protecting our long-term health.

-I am a licensed mental health practitioner (psychotherapist) with advanced training in Transforming the Experience-Based Brain (TEB) to provide somatic Transforming Touch® therapy as an intervention.
+I am a Licensed Independent Clinical Social Worker (LICSW) with advanced training and certification in Transforming the Experience-Based Brain (TEB) to provide hands-on Transforming Touch® therapy as an intervention.
 I am a certified Transforming Touch® Practitioner (TTP) trained with Dr. Stephen Terrell and his lead assistant, Ellen Keating.

 About my certification and specialization: